 Note that room & board is an additional charge.

 Financial Assistance: Scholarship assistance may be available for those unable to pay at the low end of the sliding fee scale.
 Please APPLY FOR A SCHOLARSHIP.

 The housing in this former convent is all single rooms costing $610 inclusive.
 The rooms are small but comfortable and most have en-suite bathrooms.

 Although commuter attendance for $270 is possible we highly encourage you to stay on site.
 This makes for a much more complete and valuable experience.
 Please contact us before registering as a commuter so we can discuss the options with you.

 Dumas Bay Retreat Centre in Federal Way is a peaceful former convent on the Puget Sound and yet only a 30 minute drive from SeaTac airport.

-For those flying in please see the SeaTac to Dumas Bay Airporter Shuttle for 5-day Mindful Self-Compassion Training (separate sign up and fee).
+For those flying in please see our shuttle service between SeaTac airport (Seattle) and the retreat site (separate sign up and fee).